 Instructions for Use: This phone script is to be used to triage potentially eligible clients and will provide a consistent message to clients across all contractors.
-This is not the final eligibility determination and as such, contractors should train staff to refer clients to those people in your partnership who have the ultimate responsibility for determining client eligibility.
+This is not the final eligibility determination and as such, contractors should train staff to refer clients to those people in your program who have the ultimate responsibility for determining client eligibility.

-Chapter 4 - Cancer Screening Guidance CSP Operations Manual 07/13
+Chapter 4 Cancer Screening Guidance